cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

    succeeded                                  job succeeded
-   submission timeout                         job timed out in the ``submitted`` state execution timeout                          job timed out in the ``running`` state warning                                    scheduler received a WARNING message from job critical                                   scheduler received a CRITICAL message from job custom                                     scheduler received a custom message from job expired                                    task expired and will not submit (too far behind) late                                       task running later than expected OUTPUT                                     scheduler received OUTPUT message from job
+   submission timeout                         job timed out in the ``submitted`` state execution timeout                          job timed out in the ``running`` state warning                                    scheduler received a message of severity WARNING from job critical                                   scheduler received a message of severity CRITICAL from job custom                                     scheduler received a message of severity CUSTOM from job |br| (note: Literally of severity ``CUSTOM``, not any user defined severity level.) expired                                    task expired and will not submit (too far behind) late                                       task running later than expected
    =========================================  ================================

 Values should be a list of commands, command lines, or command line templates